eeejay/NoCoffee/README.md

 # NoCoffee Vision Simulator

-NoCoffee is an extension by Aaron Leventhal that simulates different visual impairments and demosntrates how web content would be seen through each of these impairments.
+NoCoffee is an extension by Aaron Leventhal that simulates different visual impairments and demonstrates how web content would be seen through each of these impairments.
 You can read more about it in [Aaron's post](https://accessgarage.wordpress.com/2013/02/09/458/).

 This version offers modest updates and a WebExtension port so it will work on Firefox as well.